RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

 #### The Collected Provenance
 If you are familiar with SAO and RAInS: note that the words in bold refer to the created instances of the RAInS' subclasses of SAO's Information Element.
 ##### System-level Design
-1. Produce the System Purpose Specification:
+1. Indicate the purpose of the system:
     1. **Intended Use Case**: _breast cancer detection, classifying mammography images of women between the ages of fifty and seventy_.
     2. **Intended User Group**: _radiologists_.
 2. Indicate compliance specifications: